mapbender/mapbender-documentation/en/customization/yaml.rst

 YAML Configuration (Configuration and Application files)
 ========================================================

-The following configuration files are under `application/config` and its subfolders.
+The following configuration files are under the `config/` folder and its subfolders.

 doctrine.yaml